Jonghakseo/chrome-extension-boilerplate-react-vite/README.md

 </details>

+---

+> if you don't want to use Chakra UI in the content script, you can skip 4,5 step.

-**If you want to use Chakra UI in the content script, you need to add the following code:**
+**4. If you want to use Chakra UI in the content script, you need to add the following code:**

 <details>
 <summary>src/pages/content/ui/CustomChakraProvider.tsx</summary>